 (a) Personal information you provide to us

-We receive personal information from you when you ask about our activities, order products and services from us (such as publications and email newsletters),use our services, make a donation to us, fundraise on our behalf, share your story with us (where you have given us explicit consent), submit an enquiry, join one of our networks, give us feedback, make a complaint, apply for a job, register as a volunteer, or otherwise give us personal information.
+We receive personal information from you when you ask about our activities, order products and services from us (such as publications and email newsletters), use our services, make a donation to us, fundraise on our behalf, share your story with us (where you have given us explicit consent), submit an enquiry, join one of our networks, give us feedback, make a complaint, apply for a job, register as a volunteer, or otherwise give us personal information.

 The type of personal information we collect will therefore depend on the reason why you are engaging with us.
 It may include information such as your name, date of birth, email address, postal address, telephone number and credit/debit card details.

 Sometimes it may be appropriate for us to ask for information about your health or personal circumstances (for example, when calling our Admiral Nurse Dementia Helpline, when booking an appointment with one of our Clinics or if you wish to take part in a high risk event).
 We will only do this when we need to.

 Occasionally, it may be useful for us to find out why you are supporting us as this helps us understand the benefits of our work.
 You do not have to answer this question and we only want you to answer if you are happy doing so.

 (b) Personal information provided to us by third parties

 Sometimes, we receive personal information about you when you engage with other organisations.
-Details of information about this is set out in the section ‘How we collect your information’.
+Details of this are set out in the section ‘How we collect your information’.
 When this happens we will treat the information in the same way as if you had shared it directly with us.